PashaBibko/PashaBibko-Util/README.md

 PashaBibko-Util is a C++ util library that I developed for use in my projects.
 It is cross platform and supports both Windows and Linux based systems.
 Some of the main features include coloured text in the console, logging/better console printing and lightweight implementations of STD classes for easier use and faster builds.
+The documentation for the library can be found [here](https://pashabibko.github.io/PashaBibko-Util/index.html).

 ### Adding to your project